jackiepiepkorn/cse284-genomics-final-project/README.md

  -min_m 2`

 ## Results
-We have not gotten a chance to compare runtimes or memory usage yet, but we were able to succesfully run PLINK and GERMLINE on the data
+We were able to succesfully run PLINK and GERMLINE on the data.
+Our next step will be comparing runtime and memory usage.

 ## Contributors